Woody Island (South China Sea): History

 After the Hainan Island Campaign in 1950 during the Chinese Civil War, the ROC garrisons on Woody Island and Itu Aba were withdrawn to Taiwan.
-France had a chance to take over the islands, but decided not to, for fear of compromising its interests with the newly established PRC.
+French colonialists had a chance to take over the islands, but decided not to, for fear of compromising its interests with the newly established PRC.
 The islands were thus unoccupied for six years, except for seasonal inhabitation (occupation) by fishermen from Hainan.
 In 1956, the PRC established a permanent presence on Woody Island.

-The Republic of Vietnam (South Vietnam) continued to claim its sovereignty over the Crescent Group in the western part of the Paracel Islands after assuming control from the departing French colonialists against whom Vietnam fought a bitter independence war, maintaining a military garrison on Pattle Island (Vietnamese: đảo Hoàng Sa) by Ngo Dinh Diem's executive order from 1956.
-For the 20 years thereafter, conflicts between the two sides repeatedly erupted within the region.
+The Republic of Vietnam (South Vietnam) continued to claim sovereignty over the Crescent Group in the western part of the Paracel Islands after assuming control from the departing French colonialists against whom Vietnam fought a bitter independence war, maintaining a military garrison on Pattle Island (Vietnamese: đảo Hoàng Sa) by Ngo Dinh Diem's executive order from 1956.
+For the subsequent 20 years, conflicts between the two sides repeatedly erupted within the region.
 In January 1974, the PLA Navy captured Pattle Island during the Battle of the Paracel Islands.